Digitizing Community Banking with Kwara's Cynthia Wandia

 Cynthia Wandia [36:57]: So from a geographical perspective from day one, we had a thesis about the similarities in both ambitions and goals, as well as pain points of the community or cooperative financial institutions.
 And we started to investigate that thesis as quickly as we could.
 And so we are very keen on markets outside of Africa, very broadly within Southeast Asia and as well as within Latin America, where we see a similar situation of commercial banks just having their relatively limited reach and then a gap, and then people kind of pooling together to help each other out.
 So we've been looking at whether just making sure we validate that the problem set is the same and therefore the potential for scale is the same.
 And I've always been a proponent of the earlier you innovate the easier it is to innovate, I think.

-Cynthia Wandia [37:52]: Same with launching products, so we have three products starting off like there is the Core Banking and Core Admin platform for the institution, there’s online and mobile banking through many channels for the member.
-And then there’s access via an API for either anyone who wants to serve the sector, but also for any institution that wants to actually expand or customize its offering, we’ve open up our platform for them.
+Cynthia Wandia [37:52]: Same with launching products, so we have three products starting off like there is the Core Banking and Core Admin platform for the institution, there's online and mobile banking through many channels for the member.
+And then there's access via an API for either anyone who wants to serve the sector, but also for any institution that wants to actually expand or customize its offering, we've open up our platform for them.
 So the earlier you innovate, I mean, you just learn as quickly as possible what it means to look for a new opportunity, serve it within the same scope, obviously, without losing focus on your core.
+Some of the things we'd love to see and enable and are working to do so is just, I think the value in making the co-operative financial sector attractive for - it is attractive - like everybody wants to serve the sort of under-banked, but it's super difficult to get to that last mile, as you said.
+And the cooperatives have already, sort of, SACCOs have pooled people together.
+But then it's super difficult to deliver any value to the institutions or their members in the absence of any infrastructure.

 Cynthia Wandia [38:30]: Some of the things we'd love to see and enable and are working to do so is just, I think the value in making the co-operative financial sector attractive for - it is attractive - like everybody wants to serve the sort of under-banked, but it's super difficult to get to that last mile, as you said.
 And the cooperatives have already, sort of, SACCOs have pooled people together.
 But then it's super difficult to deliver any value to the institutions or their members in the absence of any infrastructure.
 So by building this level of infrastructure, we also do want to already show and enable that, it is quite attractive to offer something through us that can then be distributed to all the institutions and their members.
 And that can be agnostic to the core.
 Let's say the core functions of the SACCOs around savings and lending.
 But there's quite a few other needs that the members could have either that they've just not been able to take to the next level, could be just better credit scoring, could be insurance, could be all sorts of things that.
 We would love to facilitate anyone who's thinking about innovating around that space, just as attractive as it is to innovate for sometimes banks or companies and so on, we want to make it as easy and attractive to innovate for the SACCO sector globally, because you can actually access that market through the infrastructure we've built.